code-not-found/code-not-found.github.io/_posts/cxf/jax-ws/2017-07-22-apache-cxf-logging-soap-request-response-example.md

 # CXF Logging Configuration

-Now that we have setup logging on both client and server we need to set the logging level of the <var>'org.apache.cxf.services'</var> logger to <var>'INFO'</var> in order to have the XML SOAP messages appear.
+Now that we have setup logging on both client and server we need to set the logging level of the <var>'org.apache.cxf.services'</var> `Logger` to <var>'INFO'</var> in order to have the XML SOAP messages appear.

 The `cxf-spring-boot-starter-jaxws` Spring Boot starter automatically includes the Logback, Log4J and SLF4J dependencies.
 As such we just have to place a <var>logback.xml</var> configuration file on the classpath in order to activate Logback.

 You can use the logger name to fine tune which services you want to log.
-The logger name is <var>org.apache.cxf.services.<service name>.<type></var>.
-Where the service name is the name of the generate interface class (in this example this is equals to <kbd>"TicketAgent"</kbd>).
+The logger name is <var>org.apache.cxf.services.&lt;service name&gt;.&lt;type&gt;</var>.
+Where the service name is the name of the generated interface class (in this example <kbd>"TicketAgent"</kbd>).
 The type can be one of the following depending on whether the message is sent (OUT) or received (IN):

 * REQ_IN
 * RESP_IN